felixhaass/rainfall/README.md

 Installation
 ------------

 The package is currently only available on GitHub.
-It can be installted through the `devtools` package.
+It can be installed through the `devtools` package.

 ``` r
 devtools::install_github("felixhaass/rainfall")